Optimizing spring cover crop management for productivity, soil health and climate resilience

 On-station experiments.
 Randomized complete block design with split-split-plot arrangement of treatments within blocks.
 Experiment will be repeated on two sites representing range of Mid-Atlantic soils, one excessively well-drained sandy soil and the other moderately well-drained clayey soil.
 Main plots have either corn or soybean cash crop.
 Subplots are three CC species treatments: no cover, 3-species mix, and cereal rye.
 Subsubplots are termination dates: early, mid, and late.
 Experimental unit is the subsubplot which will measure 30 ft x 60 ft to accommodate farm-scale equipment.
 The experiments have four replications at each site and conducted for 3 years using same treatments on each experimental unit, giving 6 site-years of data.

-On-farm trials.
-Four to six on-farm trials will be conducted.
-Each will use a randomized complete block design with three replicate blocks.
-If possible, the same plots will be used for a treatment two to three consecutive years on a given farm.
-Four to six treatments (farmer's choice of 2 termination times x 1-3 CC species treatments) will be applied in simple strip plots with a total of 6 to 18 plots (experimental units) per farm.
+On-farm trials research goals.
+Four to eight on-farm trials will be established, with the expectation that three to six will result in usable data.
+If possible, each will use a randomized complete block design with three replicate blocks.
+If possible, the same plots will host a given treatment for two to three consecutive years on a given farm.
+Two to six treatments (farmer's choice of 2 termination times x 1-3 CC/crop species) will be applied in simple strip plots with a total of 6 to 18 plots (experimental units) per farm.
 On-farm plots sized to accommodate farmer's land and equipment.
 Each trial will feature one cash crop (farmer’s choice) in a given year.
 For combine-harvested cash crops, plots will be long enough (>150ft) to obtain reliable data from calibrated yield monitors.
 Smaller plots may be used for crops requiring smaller equipment or hand-harvesting.
-Treatments randomly assigned to plots within each block.
-Blocks laid out to maximize uniformity within the block.
+Treatments are randomly assigned to plots within each block.
+Blocks are laid out to maximize uniformity within the block.
 Replicate blocks on a farm not necessarily in one field.
-Cover crop establishment and termination and cash crop planting and harvesting accomplished by the farmer using their normal equipment.
+Cover crop establishment and termination and cash crop planting and harvesting are accomplished by the farmer using their normal equipment.

 For both on-station and on-farm trials cash crop planter adjustments will be optimized for plant and soil conditions, meaning adjustments may be made between plots with different treatments.